 Worldwide, approximately 71 million people are currently infected with hepatitis C. Three-quarters of infected people live in low- to middle-income countries.
-In 2016, 400,000 patients died and only 2.5 percent of those infected received treatment, despite the availability of drugs to cure the disease.
+In 2016, 400,000 patients died, and only 2.5 percent of those affected received treatment, despite the availability of drugs to cure the disease.

 The problem: the price of treatment.

-Before 2014, treatment for hepatitis C required months of daily pills and weekly shots, and still wasn’t very effective.
+Before 2014, treatment for hepatitis C required months of daily pills and weekly shots and still wasn’t very effective.
 Then, oral antiviral drugs came to market that were highly effective with few side effects.
-The price for these drugs is $80,000 for a course of treatment, even though they are not costly to manufacture and distribute.
+The price of these drugs is $80,000 for a course of treatment, even though they are not costly to manufacture and distribute.

 Let’s put that price tag in perspective.
-It’s more than the average annual household income (find new link) in all but the richest ten countries in the world.
+It’s more than the average annual household income in all but the richest ten countries in the world.
 And remember, 75 percent of hepatitis C patients live in low- to middle-income countries.

 Clearly, the for-profit makers of the current antiviral drugs are exploiting the split between the buyers and the end consumers.
 The result is that most patients receive no treatment.
 Health systems that do provide treatment spend a disproportionate part of their budget on these drugs.